How to Make Cat Treats:

 We all love our cats (and dogs).
 Let's make sure we feed them food that we wouldn't turn our noses up at if we were in their shoes.

-If you have a dog, check out how to make your own dog food.
+If you have a dog, check out how to make your own dog food, also check out how to make dog treats!

-It's funny, looking back, all our cats and dogs came to us as strays - admittedly the cats were more abundant; we only had the one stray doggie who is featured in our Homemade Chicken Chow dog food recipe!
+We only had the one stray doggie who is featured in our Homemade Chicken Chow dog food recipe!

 Whether you love cats (or dogs), they are family to us.
-They mean the world to older people who live alone, and even though cats are known to be finicky, they are still great company, plus they can take care of themselves - and can use a cat litter box!
+They mean the world to older people who live alone, and even though cats are known to be finicky, they are great company, plus they can take care of themselves - and can use a cat litter box!